 Just a few years ago, I went through a divorce with a 4 year old in tow.
 Luckily for me, I did find love again and have a wonderful partner who is an amazing father figure for my daughter.
 He has never been married and doesn’t have children of his own.
 So, as you can imagine, the idea of our first holiday together as a family was both an exhilarating yet daunting prospect!
 Needless to say, we had a trip of a lifetime in Tokyo but not without some serious planning and preparation.
-Here are some tips of how you can make sure the holiday goes well for every member of the blended family.
+Here are some tips of how you can make sure your blended family holiday goes well for everyone!

 First Blended Family Holiday Tip #1

 Parenting 101.
 It is unfair to expect your partner to know what to do on your first family holiday, especially if they don’t have children of their own.
 This is when you should prepare them for what the trip will entail, how the kids will behave and what they can do to help you.
 Our trip to Tokyo was a 10 hour flight so from the time we woke up until the time we checked into our apartment in Japan, it was an 18 hour day.

 I prepared him for the fact that she was going to get really board on the plane and will expect us to amuse her throughout the day flight.
 I prepared him of what would happen if she didn’t sleep on the overnight flight on the way home.
 I told him she was also susceptible to motion sickness on the plane and how tiring it is to take care of a sick child.
 I also warned him that he may not get any sleep on the flight.